Root Canal Baltimore, MD

 Who Needs a Root Canal?

-We will recommend a root canal for patients experiencing: severe tooth pain, sensitivity to hot and cold, swelling around the gums, a throbbing sensation around a tooth, swelling of the jaw, or an abscess on the gums.
-All of these symptoms indicate pulp inflammation or infection.
+All these symptoms indicate pulp inflammation or infection.
 A tooth that is broken, cracked, chipped, or severely decayed can become infected easily.
 This exposes the interior of the tooth, the pulp, to bacteria present in the mouth.

-If you suffer from any of these symptoms, it is important to contact your Baltimore dentist.
-We will try to get you in as soon as possible for X-rays and clinical examination to diagnose you and see if you need a root canal.
+If you suffer from any of these symptoms, contact your Baltimore dentist.
+We’ll try to get you in as soon as possible for X-rays and clinical examination to diagnose you and see if you need a root canal.

 • Anesthesia: Your Baltimore dentist will administer local anesthesia to numb the affected tooth and the surrounding area.
-This will ensure you remain comfortable and pain-free throughout the procedure.
+We’ll ensure you remain comfortable and pain-free throughout the procedure.
+While you may feel pressure, you won’t feel pain.

-• Filling: Once your tooth is clean, the empty root canals are filled with a biocompatible material called gutta-percha to seal the space and prevent future infection.
+• Filling: Once your tooth is clean, our dentist wills the empty root canals with a biocompatible material called gutta-percha.
+This material seals the tooth from the inside to prevent future infection.

-• Restoration: You will most likely need a dental crown to strengthen and protect the weakened tooth structure.
+• Restoration: You’ll most likely need a dental crown to strengthen and protect the weakened tooth structure.
+Your teeth may be weakened from decay and may need extra support.
+A crown will fully cover and strengthen your tooth.

 Root Canal vs. Tooth Extraction